Close

 opens in a new windowA Shattered Circle by Kevin Egan

-Placeholder of -58 A private investigator needs Judge Lonergan’s help in investigating the murder of a well-known lawyer in upstate New York.
+opens in a new windowImage Place holder of - 7 A private investigator needs Judge Lonergan’s help in investigating the murder of a well-known lawyer in upstate New York.
 A bitter litigant files a grievance against the judge with the Judicial Conduct Commission.
 Driven by loyalty and guilt, court officer Foxx is looking into a decades-old courthouse murder to exonerate a childhood friend who is dying in prison.
 He hits many dead ends, until he learns that Barbara Lonergan, who worked as a stenographer long before she married the judge, likely has information about the murder victim.

 After the judge is attacked, Barbara decides they should leave New York City.
 Arriving at their summer house, Barbara believes that she and the judge are safe.
 She could not be more wrong.